get_next_actionable_page workflow

 - Page details (URL, type, match scores, backlink rank)

-- All open issues sorted by severity with before/after values
+- All open issues sorted by severity with before/after values, latest_user_status, and resolution_reason

 - Attempt history per issue

-- Workflow instructions for fixing, logging, and verifying
+- Workflow instructions for fixing, logging, verifying, and moving to the next page

 Example Use Case